 In Maryland, communities that offer a place to live with full-time care and support services for people with Alzheimer’s disease or dementia, are called assisted living facilities with an Alzheimer’s special care unit.
 Another common term for these is memory care.
 Residents in assisted living are given housing, supervision, support, and health-related services including help with activities of daily living like eating and dressing.

-Assisted living facilities in Maryland offer three designations of care: low, moderate, or high.
+Assisted living facilities in Maryland offer three levels of care: low, moderate, or high.
 Someone in the late stages of Alzheimer’s will obviously need to live in a high-level residence, while a person in the early or middle stages will live in low or moderate.
-An important note, however, is that assisted living may not legally house someone whose health needs cannot be met there.
+Assisted living facilities may not legally house someone whose health needs cannot be met there.
 Because Alzheimer’s is progressive, meaning it gets worse over time, your loved one in low or moderate memory care will eventually need to move somewhere offering more care, like a high-level residence or a nursing home.

-Any assisted living residence housing people with dementia must submit the following to the Office of Health Care Quality, which regulates assisted living under the banner of the Maryland Department of Health:
+Any assisted living residence housing people with dementia must submit the following to the Office of Health Care Quality, which regulates assisted living under the direction of the Maryland Department of Health:

 – Description of the unit (memory care facilities are typically built with special considerations, including secure outdoor areas and special locks on bedroom units)

 – Statement of philosophy or mission

 – All procedures that go beyond the treatment provided in normal assisted living

 There are approximately 240 memory care communities in Maryland.
 There are also 150 board and care homes, which offer the same services as assisted living (often including memory care) in a smaller house-like setting, typically with fewer than 12 residents.
 For free help finding the perfect memory care home to meet your family’s needs and budget, click here.